felixgomez/gitlab-skyline/README.md

 # Mesh optimization

-I love openSCAD for a long time but there are some old well known issues related with errors in the generated geomerty.
+I love openSCAD for a long time but there are some old well known issues related with errors in the generated geometry.
 If you detect some on the final STL you could use https://www.meshlab.net/ to correct them.

 # Thanks!